paalmoest/proxyconfig/README.md

 ### DISCLAIMER

 For this POC the server.py needs to run as sudo.
-You probably what this running inside a trusted enviorment.
+You probably what this running inside a trusted environment.